 A: Minimum qualifications include:

-Cumulative GPA of 3.0 on all prior graduate work
+Cumulative GPA of 3.0 or above on all prior graduate work

 Minimum of two years of professional experience, preferably in a leadership role